 Gordon's lower leg collapsed under the weight of a Green Bay Packer as he was being tackled in a gruesome injury that is requiring surgery.
 The Vikings are searching for Gordon's replacement as a nickel back, with those duties likely going to Benny Sapp, but they are also trying to find a punt returner to fill Gordon's role there.

 Aundrae Allison is the likely candidate there and actually has a better return average than Gordon had.
 Allison is averaging 7.1 yards on eight returns while Gordon averaged 4.4 yards on 15 returns.

-’s looked” if Allison had taken it up the field instead of running toward the sideline.
+Special teams coordinator Paul Ferraro said he has faith in Allison as a punt returner, but he did say that one of Allison's two returns last week could have "looked the way Will Blackmon's looked" if Allison had taken it up the field instead of running toward the sideline.
 Green Bay's Blackmon scored a touchdown on a 65-yard punt return against the Vikings by moving straight up the field after catching the ball.
 Allison didn't do that on his return in question.

 "He kind of guessed and thought he could outrun some people to the sideline, but the intent of the return was middle.
 I think Aundrae learned from that this morning. … What was the intent of the return?
 We were blocking two players out where he was trying to run," Ferraro said.

 On the coverage side, Ferraro said "the guys were there" to make a tackle on Blackmon, but they let him get upfield right away.

 "The first thing about covering a punt is that you don't want the ball to go right up the middle of the field.
 You've got to make him go sideline to sideline," Ferraro said.